brakubraku/ding-dong/README.md

 Seeing that badass full Haskell web development has been enabled by GHC WASM backend and looking for a project to flex my Haskell muscle on, I came across the idea of social media based on simple exchange of messages, signed by account's private key - Nostr.

+Imagine Nostr as Twitter, where every user has full read/write access to the whole Twitter database, but nobody can change/delete existing data.
+Read everything and append only, sort of.
+Plus you know who authored which data, because it's always signed by their private key.

 "Privatized" social media suffer many ailments:
 * You don't decide how your feed looks like...
 * You don't own your identity, because it can be arbitarily banned...